 - Mohamed trading as Billan Family Day Care v Secretary, Department of Education, Skills and Employment FCA 900 involving a challenge to the cancellation of a childcare provider;

-- Natalie has also appeared in a number of unfair dismissal proceedings and industrial disputes in the Fair Work Commission and maintains an extensive migration law practice;
+- Unfair dismissal proceedings and industrial disputes in the Fair Work Commission and maintains an extensive migration law practice;

 - Civil Air Operations Officers' Association of Australia, The v Airservices Australia T/A Airservices Australia FWC 2136 involving the interpretation of an enterprise agreement;